PaNOSC-ViNYL/ase/doc/development/proposals/calculators.rst

-``ignore_bad_restart=True``, you will be able to use the same script to do the initial calculation where :file:`si.abc` does not exist and following calculations where atoms may have been moved arround by an optimization algorithm.
+``ignore_bad_restart=True``, you will be able to use the same script to do the initial calculation where :file:`si.abc` does not exist and following calculations where atoms may have been moved around by an optimization algorithm.

 The command used to start the ABC code can be given in an environment variable called :envvar:`ASE_ABC_COMMAND` or as a ``command``